-We're over halfway through 2019 and it would be fair it's been an interesting year for PC games and console gaming.
+Searching for the best games 2019?
+Then look no further.
+We're nearing the end of the year and it would be fair it's been an interesting year for PC games and console gaming.

 While we expected highly anticipated titles such as Anthem and Crackdown 3 to be big hitters, they managed to fall just short of the mark.
 Meanwhile, the likes of Apex Legends came out of the blue to go toe-to-toe with battle royale behemoths PlayerUnknown's Battlegrounds and Fortnite Battle Royale.

 Only looking for the best games of the year?
 You're in luck.
 We've gathered together this list of our favorite games of 2019 so far - the titles that we at TechRadar awarded a four star and up review score.

 We'll be updating this list with the most recent releases, so check back to see it the latest games have made the cut.
 Without further ado, here are the best games of 2019.

 Death Stranding is a wonderfully ambitious stride in design that combines affecting performances with a compellingly original narrative structure.
 Its seemingly monotonous premise only further catapults it from ordinary to extraordinary, and its singular sense of self marks it as a distinctly paramount game in this cultural moment:

 Death Stranding had us worried for a bit.
 When Kojima Productions' first title was announced back at E3 2016, it did so to a confused and excited crowd.
 And the path to launch didn't see these feelings change much – they just swayed more into the confusion side.

 We seen bottled babies, sea otter costumes and even the appearance of Conan O'Brien, and every new trailer filled us more with fear than hype.
 But it was all worth it.